heypoom/algo-practice/README.md

 - [Solution](721-accounts-merge.js)

 ## 42. Trapping Rain Water

+- Pong: Please do this within O(N) time complexity

 - Time Complexity: O(N ^ 2) where N is the length of input height array.